-AS This assigns a new name to a function for scheduling purposes.
-This is used, for instance, to allow a thorn to schedule something before or after a routine from another implementation; two thorns providing this implementation can schedule a routine AS the same thing, thus allowing other thorns to operate independently of which one is active.
-WHILE This specifies a CCTK_INT grid scalar which is used to control the execution of this item.
+This specifies a CCTK_INT grid scalar which is used to control the execution of this item.
 As long as the grid scalar has a nonzero value, the schedule item will be executed repeatedly.
 This allows dynamic behaviour with scheduling.

+IF

-IF This specifies a CCTK_INT grid scalar which is used to control the execution of this item.
+This specifies a CCTK_INT grid scalar which is used to control the execution of this item.
 If the grid scalar has a nonzero value, the schedule item will be executed, otherwise the item will be ignored.
 This allows dynamic behaviour with scheduling.
-If both an IF and a WHI F clause are present, then the schedule is executed according. to the following pseudocode: IF condition WHILE condition SCHEDULE item END WHILE END IF
+If both an IF and a WHILE clause are present, then the schedule is executed according to the following pseudocode:

+IF condition

+WHILE condition

+SCHEDULE item

+END WHILE

+END IF